EduardoA3677/FreeBuddy/lib/headphones/REFACTOR_INFO.md

 # Headphones Module Refactoring

-This module has been refactored to make it easier to add new headphones models in the future.
+This module has been refactored to make it easier to add new headphone models in the future.

 ## Key Changes

-1. **Model Definition System**:
+1. **Modular Feature System**:

-   - Created a unified model definition system in `model_definition/` directory
-   - Each model's capabilities are defined in `huawei_models.dart`

-2. **Modularized Features**:

    - Each feature (ANC, Double-Tap, Hold gesture, etc.) is now in a separate file
    - Features are in `huawei/features/` directory

-3. **Implementation Changes**:
+2. **Generic Settings Class**:

-   - Replaced model-specific implementation with generic implementation
+   - Replaced model-specific settings with generic `HuaweiHeadphonesSettings`
-   - Implementation is driven by model definitions

-4. **Upgrading Process**:
+   - Settings structure can be shared across different models

+3. **Model Definition System**:

-   - To add a new model, simply add a new definition in `huawei_models.dart`
+   - Created a flexible model definition system in `huawei/model_definition.dart`
-   - No need to create separate implementation files for each model
+   - Each model specifies which features it supports and default settings

+4. **Unified Implementation**:
+   - Replaced model-specific implementation with a generic implementation
+   - The same implementation can be used for all Huawei models

 ## Files to Delete